 At Zeppelin University, student research and, in this context, the didactic concept of research-based learning is of high importance in the course of study.

-Students at the ZU benefit from student research in many ways:
+Students benefit from student research in many ways:

 The objective in intentionally introducing students to independent scientific thought and work and fostering the acquisition of specialised skills and methods through seminars is to arouse enthusiasm for student research and support the development of independent research interests.